 - Sushi Alternatives to Avoid Risk of Eating Raw Fish

 - Sushi Recipes You Can Make at Home

-Pregnancy has been characterized by the inability of moms to take part in activities they love.
-After a woman finds out that a baby is on the way, she will no doubt be full of doubts about her actions and diet- questions start to pop up in her mind regarding everything around her.
+Pregnancy has been characterised by the inability of moms to take part in activities they love.
+After a woman finds out that a baby is on the way, she will no doubt be full of questions about her actions and diet – questions start to pop up in her mind regarding everything around her.
 Questions about suitable food items are common, and the mother will definitely find herself having to forfeit on a lot of items she loves.

 Sushi is a Japanese dish that has become famous and loved all over the world.
 However, sushi can raise a lot of questions during pregnancy, regarding whether it is safe to consume or harmful to the health of the foetus.
-In this article, let us take a look at whether sushi is safe to eat during pregnancy.
+In this article, we will take a look at whether sushi is safe to eat during pregnancy.

 Consuming sushi during pregnancy is not harmful to the child, provided it does not have uncooked or unfrozen fish.
 It has been found that raw fish has higher levels of harmful chemicals like mercury, and may also contain harmful bacteria and other pathogens.
 If the fish has been frozen or cooked thoroughly, sushi is fine to be consumed.
 Freezing the fish kills off a lot of parasites present in it, and high temperatures also have a similar result.
 The fish must be cooked at temperatures close to the boiling temperature to make it safe for consumption.

-The sushi itself is not harmful for consumption, for pregnant women- the methods which are followed to make the sushi are what makes it harmful.
+The sushi itself is not harmful for consumption.
+For pregnant women, the methods that are followed to make the sushi are what makes it harmful.
 In extreme cases, consuming sushi can also induce miscarriage in the woman.
 Let us take a look at a few of the risks involved in consuming sushi.

 2. Immune System Suppression